Dhwani Saraiya started turning Philly athletes into superheroes. Then she caught the attention of fans — and some big names.

 » READ MORE: Michael Rubin is a trading card connoisseur.
 Here are a few of his favorites, and the one he wishes he had.

-As an Indian-American, the common stereotype is to pursue medicine, or computer science, not to go into the arts, Saraiya said.
-Her parents are musicians, and were always supportive of her artistic ambitions, but some others in her family were more hesitant toward her following that passion.
-She considered studying graphic design in college, but ultimately decided to stick with a more practical major and pursue drawing on the side.
+As an Indian American, the common stereotype is to pursue medicine or computer science, not to go into the arts, Saraiya said.
+Her parents are musicians and were always supportive of her artistic ambitions, but some others in her family were more hesitant about her following that passion.
+She considered studying graphic design in college, but ultimately decided to major in communications at Rutgers and pursue drawing on the side.

 Since then, her artwork has blown up beyond her wildest expectations.

-“In year four or five now and now, we’re really getting through to them,” Saraiya said.
-“In the beginning it was a bit iffy, because I was just doing it by myself and posting stuff, but now I think they realize that, oh, she’s serious about this.
+“In year four or five now, and now we’re really getting through to them,” Saraiya said.
+“In the beginning, it was a bit iffy, because I was just doing it by myself and posting stuff, but now I think they realize that, ‘Oh, she’s serious about this.’
 Even if they don’t, I don’t do anything for their approval.
 If they like it, that’s cool.
-If they don’t, that’s cool too.
+If they don’t, that’s cool, too.
 I know I’ve got my friends with me, and I’ve got the best fan base in the world with me, so we’re good.”